oktetlabs/test-environment/doc/sphinx/pages/group_te_engine_builder.rst

 Building is performed as follows:

 #.
 The root configure script analyses :ref:`Builder <doxid-group__te__engine__builder>` configuration file.
-It creates directories for all packages to be built and calls configure script for all host packages.
-If configure script or Makefile.in file are missing in the package source directory, autotools are used to generate them;
+It creates directories for all packages to be built and calls configure script for all host packages;

 #. make is called.
 It builds and installs libraries, TEN applications and Test Agents for the host platform;